ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Security Feature: a feature that a network security layer provides to applications.
 Examples include authentication, encryption, key generation, session resumption, and privacy.
 Features may be Mandatory or Optional for an application's implementation.
+Security Features extend the set of Transport Features described in {{!RFC8095}} and provided by Transport Services implementations.

 - Security Protocol: a defined network protocol that implements one or more security features.
 Security protocols may be used alongside transport protocols, and in combination with other security protocols when